Anyone who pays close attention to the news media would think the world is getting more dangerous by the minute.

 CDC Report: Youth Risk Behavior Surveillance: 2015

 The answer to our questions about youth violence are answerable – but they not might be what you think.
-First, we’ll share a quick set of facts published by the CDC last year that may be the source of confusion and anxiety.
+First, we’ll share a quick set of facts published by the CDC last year.
+These may be the source of confusion and anxiety.
 The publication, Preventing Youth Violence Fact Sheet, highlights three prominent statistics:

-- 20% of high school students say they were threatened physically or bullied at school in the last year.
+- 20% of high school students say they got threatened physically or bullied at school in the last year.

 - An average of 12 young people per day are victims of homicide, while close to 1,400 visit emergency rooms every day seeking treatment for non-fatal injuries related to assault.

-- The annual cost of youth homicide and non-fatal assault injuries is estimated at 18.2 billion dollars.
+- Experts estimate the annual cost of youth homicide and non-fatal assault injuries at 18.2 billion dollars.